 Legend.
 Icon.
 The First Lady of Broadcast Journalism.
 There are not enough superlatives to describe the career of Barbara Jill Walters.
-Highly regarded for her unique interviewing technique and solid journalistic work, Barbara was the first woman ever given the title of ‘co-host’ for a network news program while working at NBC on the Today program.
-She made headlines in 1976 after signing a million-dollar contract with ABC that made her the first woman to co-anchor an evening network news program, and the highest paid journalist – male or female – at the time.
+Highly regarded for her unique interviewing technique and solid journalistic work, Barbara was the first woman ever given the title of ‘co-host’ on a network news program while working at NBC on the Today program.
+She made headlines in 1976 after signing a million-dollar contract with ABC that made her the first woman to co-anchor an evening network news program, and the highest paid journalist — male or female — at the time.
 While the stay at her new network would get off to a rocky and frustrating start, Barbara relentlessly soldiered on to become an amazing contributor to the ABC Television Network over the course of the next 40 years.
 Here’s a look back:

 20/20 – Created by legendary television executive Roone Arledge, this newsmagazine has been a staple on ABC’s Friday night program schedule since its premiere in June 1978.
-Barbara was reunited with her former Today co-host, Hugh Downs, when she came on board in 1979 as a correspondent; she was named Downs’ co-host in 1984 and remained in that role for the next 20 years.
+Barbara was reunited with her former Today co-host, Hugh Downs, when she came on board in 1979 as a correspondent; she was named Downs’ co-host in 1984 and would serve in that role for the next 20 years.

 The View – In August 1997, a new talk show called The View joined the ABC daytime schedule.
 Barbara was the program’s co-creator, co-executive producer, and co-host.
 She described the show in the original opening credits as a gathering place for “women of different generations, backgrounds, and views.”
-The show has won thirty Daytime Emmy Awards, including Outstanding Talk Show and Outstanding Talk Show Host.
+The show has won 31 Daytime Emmy Awards, including Outstanding Talk Show and Outstanding Talk Show Host.